-Alexandra Bruer is a policy analyst at the Information Technology and Innovation Foundation.
+Alexandra Bruer was a policy analyst at ITIF from 2020 to 2021.
 She previously served on active duty for five years in the U.S. Army.
 She holds a Master in Public Policy from the Harvard Kennedy School and a Bachelor of Arts in Government and Near Eastern Studies from Cornell University.

 No, local governments generally are not well-suited to providing broadband service.
 Economic theory suggests city-run broadband would not serve the country well, and previous real-world attempts bear that out with a mixed track record marked by several failures.